-- \\\\\ - This assignment is due September 1st when you enter the classroom (first semester students only; separate due date for second semester APES students). - Points will be deducted for assignments turned in after the due date based on the PCHS Late Work Policy. - Assignments that are not turned in will receive a zero.
+- This assignment is due WITHIN the first two weeks of the course.
+The exact date will be given at the start of the semester. - Points will be deducted for assignments turned in after the due date based on the PCHS Late Work Policy. - Assignments that are not turned in will receive a ZERO.